 Generates and returns a cluster-wide unique ID.

 boolean init(long id)

-The next generated ID will be 1 greater than the supplied ID.
+The first generated ID will be 1 greater than ID.

 trueif initialization succeeded,

 falseif ID is less than 0.